Managing Metabolic Syndrome

 Summary

 The available evidence suggests that a ketogenic diet can effectively improve the various components of metabolic syndrome, including glycaemic control, weight management, lipid profiles, and other metabolic markers, especially in patients with preexisting diabetes or obesity.
-A ketogenic diet can help manage the various components of metabolic syndrome and reduce the risk of associated health complications.
+A ketogenic diet can help manage the various components of metabolic syndrome, or syndrome x, and reduce the risk of associated health complications.

 References